catmaid/CATMAID/UPDATE.md

 - Requires running of: manage.py catmaid_update_project_configuration

+- Tracing data is now by default transmitted in a binary form, please make therefore sure your web-server applies GZIP not only to the "application/json" content type, but also to "application/octet-stream".
+For Nginx this would be the gzip_types setting.

 ## 2017.04.20

 - The location of the `manage.py` script changed: it moved a level up into